Includes a free family packing list for Egypt!

 Egypt guidebooks for all the family

 Regardless of whether you are hiring a tour guide for your trip or travelling independently, you will likely want a guidebook for extra background reading (believe me, you will have information overload at many points!)

 There are a plethora of choices when it comes to guidebooks on Egypt, it really depends if you have a preferred guidebook brand.
 Some people are Lonely Planet through and through, whereas others prefer the more pictorial DK Guides – we find these are more adaptable with the kids as they gain more interest in wanting to follow along.

-Most of the Egypt books we found for children were not suitable for travelling with (as in they’re too big for their daypacks!), but great for doing some pre-reading and understanding before our travels.
+Most of the Egypt books we found for children were not suitable for travelling with (as in they’re too big for their daypacks!), but they are great for doing some pre-reading and understanding before our travels.

 Medicines & toiletries for Egypt

-Although you will find pharmacies all around the country, they won’t necessarily speak English nor stock brands you are familiar with.
+Although you will find pharmacies all around the country, they won’t necessarily speak English or stock brands you are familiar with.
 There is no harm in asking to open up the packaging to read the English instructions, but as your timetable is likely to be tight, it is one of those countries to come best prepared for minor ailments.

 - Hand sanitiser